 - Pull the shirt up few inches to hide the sleeve band under the shirt folds.

-A strong rubber band can also be used.
-Ensure the band is hidden in the shirt sleeve folds.
+- You can also use a strong rubber band.
+Ensure the band hides in the shirt sleeve folds.

 Shirt arm clips are an elegant alternative to sleeve garters.
-This variation of the garter looks like a tie clip and is an acceptable piece of jewelry that sits vertically on your arm.
+This variation of the garter looks like a tie clip and is a good piece of jewelry that sits vertically on your arm.
 Roll your sleeves up following the Master Roll method, then insert the arm clip facing out.

 Garters and arm clips are great props for conversation starters at parties.

 Over time, the shirt sleeve tends to lose its elasticity; they tend to unroll and create frustration, especially if you are doing something important, like helping the wife with the dishes.